t3knomanzer/maxmix-website/_blocks/home-what-30.md

 ---

 Designed for customization.
-Pick your favourite version and tune every aspect of it.
+From hardware to software, tune every aspect of it.